-Southampton Cruise Port is located in Hampshire, England and serves more than two million passengers each year.
-The cruise port is the largest passenger port in the UK and is home to five passenger terminals: QEII, Mayflower, Horizon, City Cruise, and Ocean.
+Southampton Cruise Port is located in Hampshire, England, and serves more than two million passengers annually.
+It is the largest passenger port in the UK and is home to five passenger terminals: QEII, Mayflower, Horizon, City Cruise, and Ocean.
 All terminals are located near the city center.

 The Port of Southampton is also the busiest cruise port in the UK and serves as a major hub for Northern Europe.
-Ferries and cargo ships also depart from Southampton Cruise Port, making it a very busy port city for England.
+Ferries and cargo ships also depart from here, making it a busy port city for England.

-The Southampton Cruise Port is also conveniently located to London, with the port located 80 miles southwest of the city.
+The Southampton Cruise Port is also conveniently located near London, located 80 miles southwest of the city.
 The port has an excellent network of road and rail transit options to major nearby cities.

 If you’re sailing from Southampton, we have everything you need to know about one of the biggest ports in Europe.